kootenpv/kootenpv.github.io/ppm.md

 This is the password manager I use.
 Code safely runs only in the browser.

-More explaination about why this is a good idea, on the github link (icon above).

 Python and Android versions are also available.

 <h3>Generate password</h3>